yujiuqie/ELExport/README.md

 ## How To Get Started

 - [Download ELExport](https://github.com/viktyz/ELExport.git) and try out the included iOS example project `ELog.xcodeproj`.
-- Also you can try test cases in `ELogTests.m` to learn how to use the methods in `ELExport.h`.
+- Also you can try test cases in `ELogTests.m` and `ELogInstanceTests.m` to learn how to use the methods in `ELExport.h` .

 ## Communication